Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Results

-Figure~\ref{fig:radplot} shows radial profiles of various quantities in the disc.
-Whereas at early times the magnetic pressure in the disc is mostly subdominant, at later times it comes close to equipartition as characteristic of MADs \citep{Mckinney2012}.
-This leads to relatively high $\alpha$-viscosity in the disc, with Maxwell and Reynolds stress contributions of $\alpha_M\simeq0.1$ and $\alpha_R\simeq0.01$, respectively.
-Such high Maxwell stresses are atypical and were only found in the presence of large-scale poloidal magnetic flux threading the disc \citep{Mckinney2012,Bai2012,Salvesen2016}: indeed, while $60\%$ of the poloidal magnetic flux reaches the BH, the disc retains the rest, as seen in Figs.~\ref{fig:contourplot}(b),(c) and \ref{fig:radplot}(c).
+Figure~\ref{fig:radplot}(a) shows that whereas at early times the magnetic pressure in the disc is mostly subdominant, at later times it comes close to equipartition as characteristic of MADs \citep{Mckinney2012}.
+This leads to relatively high $\alpha$-viscosity in the disc, with Maxwell and Reynolds stress contributions of $\alpha_M=b_{\hat r} b_{\hat\phi}/(p_g+p_b) \simeq0.1$ and $\alpha_R=\rho u_{\hat r} u_{\hat\phi}/(p_g+p_b)\simeq0.01$, respectively; here the hats indicate the physical components.
+Such high Maxwell stresses are atypical and were only found in the presence of large-scale poloidal magnetic flux threading the disc \citep{Mckinney2012,Bai2012,Salvesen2016}: indeed, while $40\%$ of the poloidal magnetic flux reaches the BH, the disc retains the rest; see Figs.~\ref{fig:contourplot}(b),(c) and \ref{fig:radplot}(c). {If such in-situ generation of equipartition ($\beta \sim 1$) magnetic fields from sub-equipartition toroidal fields carries over to thin disks, this may stabilize them against the viscous-thermal instability (\citealt{Begelman2007}; see also \citealt{2019arXiv190401674J,2016MNRAS.459.4397S}).} Interestingly, our recent simulation of a thin disk (with $h/r=0.02$) initially threaded with a purely toroidal magnetic flux, did not show any signs of relativistic jets \citep{2019arXiv191210192L}.
+This suggests that the large-scale poloidal magnetic flux generation proceeds more efficiently for thick discs than for their thin counterparts.